dopplerchase/ai2es_schooner_hpc/docs/source/general_gpu.rst

 Understanding AI2ES Nodes
 ++++++++++++++++++++++++++

-As of 22 Feb 2022, AI2ES has a total of 10 GPUs that we can use.
+As of 16 Aug 2022, AI2ES has a total of 12 GPUs that we can use.
 More specifically, we have 2 NVIDIA TESLA V100s which each have their own node (c314 and c315) and 8 NVIDIA A100s that are split across 3 nodes (c731, c732 and c733). c731 has 2 A100s, while c732
 and c733 both have 4 GPUs attached to them.
 The V100s have 32 GB of RAM while the A100s have 40 GB of RAM.